rickoff/Rickoff/README.md

 - when a boss creature appears the players receive a message
 - when a player kills a boss he receives a reward and a message displays that a rare creature was killed

+**Tournament**

+- sign up! wait for the countdown! fight! win prizes!